 With advance notice, yes.
 We will happily accommodate allergies, special diets, even strong preferences, but you need to let us know in advance.
 Most inns offer only one set meal per group and we design that meal around such accommodations.
 Be upfront and clear about how strict your needs are so we can prepare accordingly.
 (Allergic to gluten or just trying to eat less carbs?
 We’d like to know.)

 We get it!
 This is an important part of vacation for many!
-Three of our inns are BYOB.
+Some of our inns are BYOB.
 You are welcome to bring your own favorite beverage and enjoy it during your visit to the inn.
 We will move your alcohol from inn to inn along with your luggage, so it’s waiting for you at your next location.

 Okay, so this question really isn’t asked ever, but the answer is a resounding “YES!”
 There is a 40 pound limit per bag.
 Although we innkeepers like to think of ourselves as superheroes, alas, we are mere mortals.
 We have aging knees and bad backs.
 We live in historic buildings with narrow staircases and no elevators.
 We are not moving just your luggage, but the luggage of eight individuals on any given day.
 PLEASE keep the weight of your luggage limited to 40 pounds per bag.

 Packing for a trip longer than your four day walking tour?
 You can leave all that extra gear in your car (or ask your innkeeper if there’s a space at the inn).
 You do not need to bring your two-week-vacation’s worth of luggage with you from inn to inn.
 We thank you.
 Our staff thanks you.
 Our backs thank you.
 Forty pounds per bag — it IS realistic.